EUROGEO conference Krakow 2023

 Poland’s eastern border in the European and global network of people flows

-Submission is now open, early bird rates will be available until February 3rd, 2023.
+Submission is now open, early bird rates have been extended until February 24th, 2023.

 Registration and submission of abstracts for papers, posters or workshops